Acetylsalicylic acid and ascorbic acid combination improves cognition

 4. Place the funnel part, upside down, into the other half of the bottle, taping them together if desired.

 5. Wrap the bottle with something black, leaving the top uncovered, and place it outside in an area away from your normal gathering area.
-(Mosquitoes are also drawn to the color black.)
+(Mosquitoes are also drawn to the color black.)Change the solution every 2 weeks for continuous control.

 [F1]Zinc and Aspirin-compliment each other and lowers sugar and regulates high insulin overload